black-hole-group/fermipy-tutorial/pre-requisites.md

 # Installation instructions

 In order to proceed with the lesson, you will need a working installation of several softwares.
-Fortunately, all the analysis software and data files required for the lesson are conveniently pre-installed in a ready-to-use, self-contained Docker image.
+Fortunately, all the analysis software and data files required for the lesson are conveniently pre-installed in a ready-to-use, self-contained Docker image (see [step 1](#1-install-docker) below).
 The Docker image should run on Windows, Linux and MacOS.

-The software contained in the Docker image are:
+The software already contained in the Docker image are:

 - [Fermi Science Tools](https://fermi.gsfc.nasa.gov/ssc/data/analysis/software/)
 - [`Fermipy`](https://fermipy.readthedocs.io/en/latest/) Python package